 The purpose of this exploration and associated reporting is to provide geotechnical design and construction recommendations for the proposed residential structure and other site improvements.
-In addition, a site and soil evaluation was conducted for the purposes of site characterization for a potential On-site Wastewater Treatment System (OWTS).
 WSG's scope of work included field exploration, laboratory testing and the preparation of this report summarizing the data obtained and outlining our recommendations for foundation design and construction and support of floor slabs and exterior flatwork.
 The conclusions and recommendations outlined in this report are based on our assumptions regarding proposed construction, results of subsurface exploration, laboratory testing and WSG's experience with subsurface conditions and similar construction in this area.
-The results of the OWTS site and soil evaluation and design will be provided in a separate report.